greatGOSVi/ProjectModule/README.md

-# Project Module with oAuth2.0
+# Project Module with oAuth2.0 and Swagger
 A module to manage company projects info, like their names, description, personnel involved, and cost.

 ## How to run: